Create an Airwallex account today

 What is a business bank account?

-What are the benefits of a business bank account?
+Pros of opening a business bank account

 • Clear separation of finances: Keeping personal and business transactions apart simplifies bookkeeping and reduces tax errors.